BUTANE-Smart-Chain/Butane-docs/docs/protocol/modules/erc20.md

 ##### Invariants

 - ERC20 Token supply on the EVM runtime is maintained at all times:
-    - Escrowed ERC20 + Minted Cosmos Coin representation of ERC20 = Burned Cosmos Coin representation of ERC20 +
+    - Escrowed ERC20 + Minted Butane Coin representation of ERC20 = Burned Butane Coin representation of ERC20 +
       Unescrowed ERC20
         - Convert 10 ERC20 → Coin, the total supply increases by 10.
-Mint on Cosmos side, no changes on EVM
+Mint on Butane side, no changes on EVM
         - Convert 10 Coin → ERC20, the total supply decreases by 10.
-Burn on Cosmos side , no changes of supply on EVM
+Burn on Butane side , no changes of supply on EVM
     - Total ERC20 token supply = Non Escrowed Tokens + Escrowed Tokens (on Module account address)
     - Total Coin supply for the native ERC20 = Escrowed ERC20 Tokens on module account  (i.e balance) = Minted Coins